-So, then our app generates about $60,000 over 12 months without involuntary churn mitigation.
+So, your app generates about $60,000 over 12 months without involuntary churn mitigation.
 However, by using Apple’s involuntary churn tools, we increase our revenue to around $65,000 in a year.
-And by releasing our app in some English-speaking countries (such as the United Kingdom, Canada, and Australia), our revenue can grow to a little over $75,000.
+And by releasing the app in English-speaking countries (such as the United Kingdom, Canada, and Australia), revenue can grow to a little over $75,000.

 Did we defeat Apple’s 30% take?
 Not really.
 That’s only about 25% annual increase in revenue.
 However, we are well above the 15% revenue cut Apple gets right after having a subscriber for 12 months.

-Many things have changed as regards to payments and subscription management for selling in-app purchases since the App Store started in 2008 and Apple’s StoreKit framework in 2009.
-The development of platforms such as Stripe and Shopify have definitely changed the environment from when Apple landed on its 30% number.
+Many things have changed with payments and subscription management for selling in-app purchases since the App Store started in 2008 and Apple’s StoreKit framework in 2009.
+The development of platforms such as Stripe and Shopify have definitely changed the environment from the time Apple landed on its 30% number.

 Is Apple’s App Store 30% cut worth it?
-Apple surely provides various benefits, however, with a SaaS environment that’s drastically changing, it may lead to a question of how many available resources you have to address the challenges to increase your revenue.
+Apple surely provides various benefits, however, with a SaaS environment that’s drastically changing, you must know the number of available resources to address the challenges of increasing your revenue.

-The big question is: How to price an app?
+The big question is: how should you price an app?

 First of all, it is very significant to find out what’s going on in the market.
 Therefore, you need to do a competitive analysis.
 Find out other similar apps and their rates.
-You can catch the customer’s attention by charging a bit lower price than your competitors.
-Yet, you need to charge more for superior products if your app is more advance or complex.
+You can catch the customer’s attention by charging a lower price than your competitors.
+Keep in mind that you need to charge more for superior products if your app is more advanced or complex.

-Before setting a price for an app, know that it is a way to set the expectations of the user.
-Users expect to use the app for free or priced at 99 cents only.
-However, other complex or more advance apps sell for $2.99 to $4.99.
-Moreover, top-tier apps should have extensive features and functionalities to do well in the competitive market.
+Before setting and creating a price list for an app, be aware that it sets the expectations of the consumers.
+They anticipate using the app either for free or priced at 99 cents only.
+However, other complex and more advanced apps sell for $2.99 to $4.99.
+Similarly, top-tier apps should have extensive features and functionalities to do well in a competitive market.
 Therefore, they should look captivating and offer value for users.

-Setting the price for your app has a lot of factors involved such as – the market competition, market research, the value and functionality of your app.
-In order to run a successful mobile app business, you also have to have an understanding of consumer psychology.
+So, how do you create a price list for your app?
+Setting the price for your app must have factors involved such as market competition, research, as well as defining the value and functionality of your app.
+In order to run a successful mobile app business, you have to understand consumer psychology.

-Developers should not set a fixed price for their apps so that they can experiment with different price points.
-The good way to do it is to launch the app with a higher price then lower it over time.
-Most often, launch time is the perfect time to lure more users to use and download the app.
+Developers should not create a fixed price list for their apps.
+This gives them room to experiment with different price points.
+A great way to do this is by launching the app with a higher price, then eventually lower it over time.
+Most often, launch time is the perfect time to lure more users to use and download an app.

 The app market is rapidly growing.
 Thus, to enter the market seamlessly and create a niche, it’s important to choose the right pricing strategy for your mobile app.

-Remember that your product pricing strategy should meet market and customer expectations, provide perceived value and guide you in accomplishing business goals.
+Remember that your product pricing strategy should meet market and customer expectations, provide perceived value, and guide you to accomplish business goals.

-Apps offered for free or at a very low price get bigger market share and can enter the market smoothly while higher-priced apps have the potential to gather a good ROI.
+Apps offered for free or at a very low price gain larger market shares and enter the market smoothly.
+On the other hand, higher-priced apps have the potential to gain a positive ROI.